firminoneto11/pokemon-scouting/README.md

 ## Endpoint

 The application consists on only one simple endpoint.
-Here's the details
+Here's the details:

 - **GET /api/v1/pokemons?name={pokemonName}**